Find out about the Field of Play re-opening

-You are welcome to picnic in the field.
+You are welcome to picnic on the grass in the field.
 Please don't bring any BBQs or light any fires during your visit.
 Picnic benches are located in the Orchard just outside the Field of Play.

 Unfortunately, we're not able to offer a shuttle buggy service at this time.
 The nearest wheelchair accessible toilets to the Field of Play are located in the Stables Courtyard or near the Mansion at the Brewhouse.

-Dogs on leads are welcome in the Field of Play but should not be on children’s equipment please.
+Dogs on leads are welcome in the Field of Play but should not be on children’s equipment.
 Please use the dog bins for dog waste.